jaredpalmer/formik/docs/tutorial.md

         value={formik.values.email}
       />
       {formik.errors.email ? <div>{formik.errors.email}</div> : null}

       <button type="submit">Submit</button>
     </form>
   );
 };
 ```

 Almost there!
-Now that we're tracking `touched`, we can now change our error message render logic to _only_ show a field's error message if it exists _and_ if our user has visited a given field.
+Now that we’re tracking `touched`, we can now change our error message render logic to _only_ show a given field’s error message if it exists _and_ if our user has visited that field.

 ```jsx
 import React from 'react';